+The recovery of one of the heads of Ghidorah will likely be an important point for the story here.
 A teaser at the end of GODZILLA: KING OF THE MONSTERS revealed that several Titans were heading toward Skull Island.
 It also showed ancient cave paintings depicting a fight between Kong and Godzilla – all of which is paving the way for an epic showdown.
-GODZILLA VS. KONG will pit these Titans against one another in a massive battle featuring several other monsters, like Rodan and Mothra.
+(Is that a painting of the battle that led to Kong having that axe?)
+GODZILLA VS. KONG will pit these Titans against one another in a massive battle featuring several other monsters.

 Each of the films in Legendary's current monster series has had a different filmmaker at the helm.
 GODZILLA VS. KONG is directed by Adam Wingard, the filmmaker behind 2016’s BLAIR WITCH, which was both a sequel to and a reboot of another awesome franchise.
 He also made the excellent horror/comedy YOU'RE NEXT.
 The script is by Terry Rossio, who is best known as the writer on the PIRATES OF THE CARIBBEAN movies.